 You are also invited to create your own legacy and launch your voice into the future.
 To celebrate its 50th Anniversary, Marco Island Center for the Arts embarked on its Space/Time Capsule Project.
 While actual items can be submitted for review and inclusion in the time capsule, we are also including digital stories.

 Right now we are facing challenging times.
 Share your story today.
 Stories will be included in the time capsule.
-We offer the following questions for your consideration:
+We offer the following questions for your consideration at our Art Center Kiosk:

 If there is something else you would like to share, please feel free to do so.
 You can sing a song or create your short video with a friend or family member.
 Be creative and have fun.